 PLEASE NOTE: Due to building rules you must register to attend this session.

 Yes, it is possible to end poverty in America — or any independent nation — by recognizing a clear and logical distinction between private property and community property.
 Not just the poor, but everyone would have the opportunity to earn a decent living and enjoy better quality of life.
 Henry George, a prominent American philosopher and economist of the late 19th century, was the leading advocate of this reform.
-His book on the subject, Progress & Poverty, was probably the best-selling nonfiction work of his time, sparked a movement which brought prosperity to several American communities and foreign countries.
+His book on the subject, Progress and Poverty, was probably the best-selling nonfiction work of his time, sparked a movement which brought prosperity to several American communities and foreign countries.